The-Novelist/The-Novelist/README.md

 ᡣ𐭩 . &nbsp;whisp2int</strong>
 	<em>I&#39;m offtab often. <strong>C + H</strong> friendly no need to ask.&nbsp;</em></p>
+ ᡣ𐭩 .Can be seen with my friends all around the pony town map !!
+I move around alot.
+I'm a pretty chill guy, so feel free to INT if we share the same interests. </strong>
 <p><span style="font-family: courier new,courier;">
  ꨄ Interests : MHA, TRIGUN, ONE PIECE, DEMON SLAYER , GF , JJK, SONIC , DC , FNAF , BLUEY + more i'm too lazy to list.</span></p>